jmchandonia/CORAL/README.md

 `npm install`

+If you run into dependency problems you can't resolve, try installing an older version of @angular/cli.
+This app has been successfully deployed with Angular versions 7.2.5 and 7.2.15.

 To run a development server, use the `ng serve` command and open your preferred browser to localhost:4200

 ## Deployment